 Dogs love the miles and miles of walks in the Forest and we love to welcome small and medium sized well behaved dogs (for a £10 fee per stay each, not per night) Bringing your own throws and covers is advisable otherwise we respectfully request that dogs are kept off the furniture and beds.

-(Please note: If a 3rd guest requires the use of the sofabed (i.e. the double bed is not shared) then the tariff for 4 guests will be used to cover the provision of the additional bedlinen)
+(Please note: If a 3rd guest requires the use of the sofabed (i.e. the kingsize bed is not shared) then a small additional fee will be payable for the extra bedlinen)

 |Access||Car not necessary|